heyysudarshan/exploring-the-world-of-kotlin/readme.md

 43. Creating a `extension function` for an existing class.
 44. Creating a `extension property` for an existing class.
 45. Creating a `generic` class in Kotlin to handle values of any type.

+### Thank you 🙌

+I'm glad you took the time to explore this repository.
+I understand the struggle of learning a new language or transitioning to a different one.
+Believe me: you’ll soon start loving Kotlin more than anything.

+When I started learning Kotlin, I loved Java and JavaScript.
+I never thought Kotlin would replace them for me, but here I am.
+Now, every other language feels awkward if it's not Kotlin.

+All the best, and welcome to the world of Kotlin.
+Thank you so much for checking this out!